Yellow River Piano Concerto: Background

-However, Madame Mao thought that the work could be improved, thence the standard performing edition (1970) was created, a piece more politically loaded and musically more conventional.
+Upon hearing the first draft, Jiang requested that the work be made more politically explicit.
+After her feedback was incorporated, a score of the concerto was approved for publication (1970).

-With the official end of the Cultural Revolution in 1976, the Yellow River Piano Concerto was banished from the Chinese concert stage, retaining a certain popularity outside China.
+With the end of the Cultural Revolution in 1976, the Yellow River Piano Concerto was banished from the Chinese concert stage, retaining a certain popularity outside China.
 Nevertheless, by the late 1980s it was filtering back into the Chinese musical mainstream, usually in the form of new performing editions, new recordings, and live performances by Chinese and Western artists.
 Apart from changes in the orchestration, the main differences between the various editions have been what the editors have done with the anthems integrated in the finale.

 Summary

 Prelude: The Song of the Yellow River Boatman

 "The Song of the Yellow River Boatmen" describes the momentum of the terrifying waves of the Yellow River and uses the rapid chromatic crescendo and long rolls of the timpani and cymbals typical of the eight model plays model operas.